[From the Community Collection, a public trust in Agincourt, Iowa]

 #13 Robina Lyle is very real, the public health nurse in my elementary school, a character so legendary in my own community’s history that an elementary school is named for her.

 #14 Michael Corbett was someone of my acquaintance in about the 5th or 6th grade.
-He beat the shit out of me during recess until it ceased to be any fun and then moved on to another target.
+When beating the shit out of me during recess ceased to be any fun, he then moved on to another target.
 Decades ago there was a TV show called “F.B.I.
 Files” which dramatized cases from the bureau’s archives.
-As I spun around the dial — this was long before cable — a snippet of narrative included “…Willow Springs, Illinois…” which caught my attention.
+As luck would have it, I spun around the dial one evening — this was long before cable — when a snippet of narrative including “…Willow Springs, Illinois…” caught my attention.
 I knew people from there; went to school with some of them.
-The case involved the mayor, who was being sued for divorce by his wife — she having discovered he had been operating an illicit gambling and prostitution ring; hey, it is Chicago! — and the local police chief.
+The case involved the mayor, who was being sued for divorce by his wife — she having discovered he had been operating an illicit gambling and prostitution ring; hey, it is Chicago! — as well as the local police chief.
 The half hour dramatization of their solution involved drugging Mrs Mayor, stuffing her in the trunk of hizzoner’s car, driving to the bank of the Sanitary & Shipping canal, where the Chief pumped a few bullets into her drugged body, and then pushing the car into the canal.
 Actors, of course, played the roles but at the end, there was my grade school nemesis in a police mugshot, frontal and profile views.
 All things considered, I guess I got off light.

-[In case this teaching gig doesn’t work out, I picked up some valuable job skills, like changing split-ring truck tires or giving a ’59 DeSoto a grease job and oil change.]
+[In case this teaching gig doesn’t work out, by the way, I picked up some valuable job skills, like changing split-ring truck tires or giving a ’59 DeSoto a lube job and oil change.]

 But back to Roy.